MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-4409.md

 [!INCLUDE [onedrive-excel-online](../includes/onedrive-excel-online.md)]

 > [!NOTE]
-> This report performs calculations when viewed in Excel online or when downloaded and opened on your computer.
+> This report does calculations when you view it in Excel online or download and open it on your computer.
 If a banner displays text about external data connections, you might need to choose the **Enable content** button to load data.
 The report doesn't connect to any external data sources.
 All calculations are done in Excel with Power Query.
 In some cases (depending on the security configurations for your organization), you might also need to right-click on a pivot table in one of the worksheets and choose **Refresh** to update data in the reports.

 ## Top Customer List worksheet

 This worksheet shows current sales amounts and balance in local currency (LCY) by customer.
 You can group data by a Year-Quarter-Month-Day hierarchy on the due date.

-With filters and slicers, you can zoom into a single customer or a group of customers.
+With filters and slicers, you can zoom in on a single customer or a group of customers.

 :::image type="content" source="../media/excel-top-10-customers-top-customer-list.png" alt-text="Screenshot of the Top Customer List worksheet":::